 5. Add/Remove comment lines.
 Select one or more lines, press Ctrl-/ and then the selected lines are commented out, as shown below.
 Press the same keys again and the commented lines will no longer be commented.
+This was, of course, also possible in previous releases, but previously there were two different keyboard shortcuts, one for commenting and one for uncommenting.
+Now that they have been combined into one shortcut, you can quickly toggle between comment and uncomment, which makes this activity much faster and more efficient.

 6. Inspect members/hierarchy.
 Both the members of the current class as well as its hierarchy can be displayed and then filtered.
 Press Alt-F12 and the ancestors of the current file are shown.
 On the other hand, if you press Ctrl-F12, the current file's members are displayed, as shown here:

 7. Switch between documents.
 When you have multiple documents open at the same time, press Ctrl and Tab, and then a small popup appears.
 You can scroll through the popup, which displays all the open documents, and then choose the document that you want to open: